Introduction of Chai Hu:Radix Bupleuri or Chinese Thorowax Root.

 (1).Bupleurum chinense DC.

-Bupleurum chinense DC:plant photo Growth characteristics: The plant grows in sunny dry barren hills, roadsides, bushes at the forest edge, or grass fields.
-It is widely distributed in the north, northwest, east and middle areas of China.
-The plant prefers warm and moist climate, it is tolerant of cold, and drought, and avoid water logging.
-It is better to choose dry mountain slopes, deep soil layers, loose and fertile, humus-rich sand loam for cultivation.
+a flowering plant of Bupleurum chinense DC,with small yellow flowers Growth characteristics: The plant grows in sunny dry barren hills, on roadsides, in bushes at the forest edge, or in grass fields.
+It is widely distributed in the northern, northwest, eastern and middle areas of China.
+The plant prefers a warm and moist climate, it is tolerant of cold, and drought, and avoid water logging.
+It is better to choose dry mountain slopes, deep soil layers, loose and fertile, humus-rich sandy loam for cultivation.
 Should not be planted in clay or low-lying land.

 Characters of herbs: The herb root is conical or cylindrical, sometimes slightly curved, 6~15 cm long, and 0.3~1.2 cm in diameter, usually branched.
 The root head is enlarged, and several stem bases or short fibrous leaf bases remain at the top.
-The surface is taupe (grayish brown) or chocolate-brown, with vertical wrinkles, rootlet marks and lenticels.
-It is hard and tough, not easy to break, the fracture surface is fibrous, the cortex of the cross-section is light brown, and the wood part is yellow-white.
+The surface is taupe (grayish brown) or tan (chocolate-brown), has vertical wrinkles, rootlet marks and lenticels.
+It is hard and tough, not easy to break, the fracture surface is fibrous, the cortex of the cross-section is light brown, and the xylem (wood part) is yellow-white.
 The herb smells slightly fragrant, and tastes slightly bitter and pungent.
-The herb of better grade is thick and long, without stem seedlings, and has fewer fibrous roots.
+The herb of a better grade is thick and long, without stem seedlings, and has fewer fibrous roots.

-The root is dug out in spring or autumn, shaken and clean off the soil and mud, and dried in sun.
+The root is dug out in spring or autumn, shake and clean off the soil and mud, and dried in sun.

-Pharmacological actions: ①.obvious sedative, analgesic, anti-inflammatory, antipyretic, cooling, antitussive effect, also cholagogic, anti liver injury, anti-fatty liver effect; ②.enhance humoral immunity and immune function and has antibacterial, antiviral, and antimalarial effects; ③.reduced blood pressure, slow heart rate, and showed significant hemolysis in rats.
+Pharmacological actions: ①.analgesic, anti-inflammatory, antipyretic, cooling, antitussive effect, also cholagogic, anti liver injury, anti-fatty liver effect; ②.enhance immune function, antibacterial, antiviral, and antimalarial effects; ③.reduced blood pressure.

 Medicinal efficacy: Dispelling wind and dissipate heat, dispersing stagnated liver Qi for relieving Qi stagnation, elevating Yang Qi, clear gallbladder and prevent malaria, it is mainly indicated for the treatment of cold and fever, alternation of cold and heat, malaria, swelling and pain in the chest and hypochondria, irregular menstruation, uterine prolapse, and rectocele.